How Can You Avoid Plagiarism in 2025

 Types of Plagiarism

-There are many types of plagiarism, and we have tried to discuss all of them in this blog:
+There are multiple kinds of plagiarism.
+We have discussed all of them in this write-up:

-How can you avoid plagiarism with citing and referencing styles?
+How can you avoid plagiarism with referencing and citation styles?

 There are many citation and referencing styles, some of which are mentioned below: